-TrustFactory Client Root CA may not use registered trademarks when assigning the distinguished names to Issuing CA's.
+TrustFactory Client Root CA may not use registered trademarks that infringe on the intellectual property rights of a third party, when assigning the distinguished names to Issuing CA's.

 3.2 Initial Identity Validation

 Not applicable since the same entity owns the TrustFactory Client Root CA and subsequent Client Issuing CAs.
 However the TrustFactory PA will validate that requests for Issuing CA Certificates are only submitted by the authorized TrustFactory management personnel.